Hesperian Health Guides

 should know

-To treat or prevent HIV, you must give with other medicine.
-It is important to take this medicine every day, in the recommended dose.
+To treat or prevent HIV, you must give with other medicines.
+It is important to take the recommended dose of this medicine every day.

 Side effects

 LPV/r may cause diarrhea and vomiting.
-These will usually go away after 2 to 4 weeks.
-If they do not, or if they get worse, see a health worker.
+These usually go away after 2 to 4 weeks.
+If they do not or if they get worse, see a health worker.

 nevirapine (NVP)